core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 ## Proxy processing

-A proxy MAY expand or introduce a Uri-Path-Abbrev option before consulting its cache.
+A proxy MAY expand into Uri-Path options, or abbreviate to a Uri-Path-Abbrev option, before consulting its cache.

 It MAY expand a Uri-Path-Abbrev option before forwarding, in particular if it has reason to assume that the option is not understood by the receiver.
-Like a generic client, it SHOULD NOT introduce an abbreviation without good reason;
+Like a generic client, it SHOULD NOT abbreviate without good reason;
 and if it does, it MUST be able to fall back to the expanded form upon failure, as to not introduce unexpected errors to the client.

 A proxy that knows the Uri-Path-Abbrev option but not the concrete value at hand